AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 1. Get the assigned children products for the configurable product.
 1. Delete the association of simple products to configurable products.

-When creating configurable products from the Adobe Commerce Admin, you can create the simple products first, or use the automated tool to create new simple products using the creation wizard.
+When creating configurable products from the Adobe Commerce Admin, you can either create the simple products first, or use the automated tool that creates new simple products for use using the wizard.

 ## Who is this video for?